 In 2006, Henry of Pelham was the first vineyard to be certified as local and sustainable by Local Food Plus.
 We’ve followed Sustainable Winemaking Ontario’s world-leading standards in our farming practices since 2004.
-In 2017, we became one of only six wineries in Ontario to be certified by the Wine Council of Ontario as following sustainable winemaking practices from soil to shelf.
+In 2017, we became one of only six wineries in Ontario to be certified by the Wine Council of Ontario as following sustainable winemaking practices from vine to table.

 We’ve insulated our sexy stainless steel tanks with some seriously unsexy foil-coated bubble wrap.
 Designed our winery so we can heat and cool areas independently—often using outdoor air.
 Created wildlife corridors, then protected the vines from hungry furry visitors with reusable fine mesh netting.
 And left dead trees for raptor perches.

 From wetland restoration and biofiltration to reforestation and water conservation, our efforts will ensure that plants, helpful insects, animals and people—including wine makers—continue to thrive on this land six generations from now.